-These Whole30 cup zoodles are a twist on the ramen from your past.
-With veggies, shrimp, a hard boiled egg, zoodles, and a savory broth, this Whole30 lunch recipe is so easy to keep in the fridge and devour when you’re ready!
-These Whole30 cup zoodles are light and healthy and such a great Whole30 lunch recipe idea.
+These low carb cup zoodles are a twist on the ramen from your past.
+With veggies, shrimp, a hard boiled egg, zoodles, and a savory broth, this Whole30 snack idea is full of veggies and protein.

 I love dried ramen noodles.
 Always have, and I’ll never deny it.